Installation

 # Clone the repository

-git clone https://github.com/Datura-ai/lium-cli.git
+git clone https://github.com/Datura-ai/lium.git

-cd lium-cli
+cd lium

 # Install in development mode